Objectives of the Group

 The Working Group, established in 2017, is chaired by Katie Sell Garcia of USAID, and Tobias Zeller of GIZ.

 The OECD has proposed a very broad definition of PSE as ‘an activity that aims to engage the private sector for development results, and involves the active participation of the private sector’ (OECD, 2016).
-In practice, the DCED’s Working Group notes that ‘developing an operational framework … necessarily implies a need to narrow down the most relevant PSE categories … and to draw pragmatic boundaries’ (DCED PSE WG, 2019).
+The DCED PSE Working Group in its Operational Framework (2019) focuses on two specific PSE strategies:

 Key achievements of the Group